mmore500/signalgp-lite/joss/paper.md

 In conjunction with parallel and distributied computing, computational efficiency is crucial to enabling larger-scale artificial life situations.

 SignalGP is a genetic programming framework that sets out to simplify and streamline genetic programming development by the use  of an event-driven paradigm where program modules are triggered in response to signals from the enviroment.
-In comparison to SignalGP, which was designed to target generic genetic programming problems, `SignalGP-Lite` fills a niche for interaction-heavy genetic programming applications that can tolerate trading flexible customization at runtime for a considerable speedup.
+In comparison to SignalGP, which was designed to target generic genetic programming problems, SignalGP-Lite fills a niche for interaction-heavy genetic programming applications that can tolerate trading flexible customization at runtime for a considerable speedup.
-Since the simulation parameters of many artificial life experiments need not change during execution, they are a clear candidate for using `SignalGP-Lite`.
+Since the simulation parameters of many artificial life experiments need not change during execution, they are a clear candidate for using SignalGP-Lite.

 The library has enabled order-of-magnitude scale-up of existing artificial life experiments studying the evolution of multicelularity; we anticipate it will also enable novel work in other artificial life and Genetic Programming contexts.

 ## Execution Speed Benchmarking

-We performed a set of microbenchmarks to quantify the effectiveness of `SignalGP-Lite`'s optimizations in accelerating execution of event-driven genetic programs.
+We performed a set of microbenchmarks to quantify the effectiveness of SignalGP-Lite's optimizations in accelerating execution of event-driven genetic programs.

 Hardware caching size profoundly affects memory access time, which is key to computational performance [@skadron1999branch].
-In order to determine the relative perfomance of the SignalGP and `SignalGP-Lite` across cache levels, we benchmarked over different orders of magnitude of memory loads by varying agent counts between from 1 and 32768 (Supplementary Table \ref{raw-timings-table}).
+In order to determine the relative perfomance of the SignalGP and SignalGP-Lite across cache levels, we benchmarked over different orders of magnitude of memory loads by varying agent counts between from 1 and 32768 (Supplementary Table \ref{raw-timings-table}).
 Supplementary \autoref{fig:raw-timings} shows raw wall-clock timings.

 We performed five microbenchmark experiments, reported below, in order to isolate how different aspects of the library design influenced performance.